3d-paws/3D-PAWS-Particle-FullStation/README.md

 >REBOOT - Reboot device.
 Toggle pin A0.
 If no relay/watchdog is connected to A0, then a soft boot on the Particle board is performed.

->SEND - Send queud observations.
+>SEND - Send queued observations.

 >INFO - Trigger station to send station information.
 Event type "INFO".